IP Externships & Jobs

 Recurring Summer Opportunities

 - The Loyola Patent Interview Program is a two-day interview program held in Chicago each summer that brings together patent law employers and law students from across the country to interview for summer associate positions and post-graduate employment.
-The 2020 Patent Law Interview Program will be held on Thursday, July 23 & Friday, July 24 in Chicago.
-Student registration deadline has passed.
+The 2020 Patent Law Interview Program will be held fully virtually on January 14-15, 2021.
+The registration period reopens on August 27.

 - The Southeastern Intellectual Property Job Fair is an intellectual property job fair run by the Georgia Intellectual Property Alliance.
 The employers who participate predominantly have Atlanta offices, but many other markets are increasingly represented.
 The 2020 fair will be held virtually on Tuesday, July 28.
 Student registration deadline has passed.

 - The Anjie Law Firm has 1-2 eight week summer internship positions for 1Ls and 2Ls in their offices in Beijing.
 The internship offers the opportunity to work on "IP matters related to international clients and rising local stars" in China.
 The firm also pays for your round-trip airfare to China and for your housing.
 This is a great opportunity for global lawyering with an IP focus.
 To hear the perspectives of law students who have previously participated in the internship, read this news item: Two Notre Dame Law students spend summer in Beijing, work in IP law.
 Apply for this opportunity through IrishLink.
 The application deadline has passed.